Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

  - Made some slight tweaks to some of the Seafloor Cavern rooms

 # Other changes
+ - **Added version number to the main menu to easily know the current version of the game**
  - Added an extra text speed option that display all the text instantly, which is turned on by default
- - Defeating the Elite Four now resets a few daily events like gifts and the Lillycove lottery
+ - Defeating the Elite Four now resets a few daily events like gifts and the Lilycove lottery
  - All Legendary Pokemon (Including the roamer) will now respawn the following day if they are defeated (This is also affected by defeating the Elite Four)
  - Sudowoodo will respawn every day whether it was defeated or caught
  - Releasing a Legendary Pokemon will allow them to be caught again starting the following day